vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/18_THE_MISSION_TO_ENGLAND.md

 tours — especially those that call forth constant crowds and require frequent lectures try the strength of the youngest and the most energetic.
-Mr. Tilak at 61 did not hesitate to undertake a long and busy tour, prepara- tory to his voyage to England.
+Mr. Tilak at 61 did not hesitate to undertake a long and busy tour, prepara###tory to his voyage to England.
 What an iron will he had!

 The Home Rule Deputation was turned back from